 For many, HOA's are a "seen but not heard" element of home ownership.
 Things work, dues are reasonable and neighbors get along with one another.
 A good HOA Management Company handles all the critical aspects of the community, and the Board acts responsibly.

 When checking references for a new HOA management company make sure you ask about the prospective company's performance in the areas mentioned above.
-The CAI (Community Associations Institute) has a standard that can be useful guide in vetting candidates as well.
+The CAI (Community Associations Institute) has a standard Code of Ethics that can be useful guide in vetting candidates as well.

 Proper vetting of several competent management companies can help to avoid many of the pitfalls mentioned above.
 Make sure you take the time to properly screen and challenge your prospective service provider to avoid the painful process of replacing an unsatisfactory manager.